wendywarren/ac-type/_type-3/grimm-dust-cover/index.md

 By the time you've completed this assignment, you will have learned to:

 - Inventory, organize and prepare provided materials to use in a design.
+- Sketch page layouts on paper as thumbnails and higher fidelity mockups.
 - Implement a design with an ad hoc grid.
 - Make a reasoned font pairing which suits a given theme.
 - Produce print-ready files.